ebylaska/PWDFT/QA/QMMM/README.md

     - ${\vec F_{j}} = - q_{j} \sum_{I=QM} Q_{I} {{\vec r_j} - {\vec R_I} \over |r_j - R_I|^3}$
     - function: qmmm.QMMM_electrostatic_force(qion,rion1,fion)
     - Note the electostatic energy between the QM and MM atoms is already included in the call to c_lammps_pspw_qmmm_minimizer_filename
+- Forces on MM atoms from the electrostatic (Coulomb) forces between the MM atoms
+    - This interaction not needed for the two water example.

 - The electrostatic (Coulomb) energy and forces between the MM atoms.
+    - This interaction not needed for the two water example.

 - The electrostatic (Coulomb), LJ and spring energy and forces between the MM atoms
 - The electrostatic (Coulomb) forces between the QM and MM atoms